Cancer type

 NET tumors in the pancreas are referred to as pNET or PanNET.

 NETs can cause carcinoid syndrome.
-When hormones from a NET cancer flood the liver and cannot be broken down, a patient may experience severe diarrhea, GI cramping, a flushed face and neck, wheezing, rapid heartbeat, jaundice, and swollen feet and legs.
+Liver metastases can release serotonin directly into the bloodstream, bypassing breakdown in the liver.
+This can cause a patient to experience severe diarrhea, GI cramping, a flushed face and neck, wheezing, rapid heartbeat, and carcinoid heart disease.
 Sometimes the symptoms of carcinoid syndrome are what lead to a discovery of NET.

 Neuroendocrine tumors need to be graded and staged.
-The grade will determine whether the cancer is well-differentiated or poorly differentiated.
+The grade can determine whether the cancer is well-differentiated or poorly differentiated.
 This is determined by how the cells look under a microscope.
+The WHO classification for NET is nuanced and will take these factors into consideration:

 Risk factors put you at a higher risk of getting cancer.
 Some risk factors can be controlled with lifestyle changes, and others cannot.
 Older age, smoking, and obesity increase your risk of many cancers.